Photo Credit: by Chevanon Photography, Pexels.com

 Of course, correlation is not evidence of causation, but the connections are certainly fascinating, and worth exploring with further research.
 The world would do well with more studies that help more people suffering from depression find relief.

-And of course, if upping your coffee intake to four cups a day is sounding like a perfect plan right about now, it’s also worth mentioning that high caffeine consumption is not without health risks of its own.
+And of course, if increasing your coffee intake to four cups a day sounds like a perfect plan right about now, it’s also worth mentioning that high caffeine consumption is not without health risks of its own.
 We’ll discuss that in further detail below.

 Can coffee counteract prescription drugs?